yzGuu830/yzGuu830/README.md

 ## 🧑‍💻 About Me

 - 🎓 Master’s student in Computer Science at the University of Pennsylvania
-- 🧠 Researcher in Machine Learning, with a focus on Generative Models and Efficient Deep Learning
+- 🧠 Researcher in Machine Learning, with a focus on Efficient and Trustworthy Deep Learning Methods
-- 🔬 Passionate about building practical and impactful AI systems
+- 🔬 Passionate about building accessible, reliable, and impactful AI systems

 ## 📫 Contact